helizac/helizac/README.md

-### Hi there, i'm Furkan Erdi
+## Hi there, i'm Furkan Erdi

+### Interested in Python, Data Science, Web Development and Cloud.

 I am an industrial and computer engineering student at Galatasaray University.
 At the same time i am president at Google DSC Galatasaray which is non-profit educational organization for 2021-2022.
-Interested in Python, Data Science, Web Development and Cloud.

-Skills: Python / C# / JS / HTML / CSS

-#### Lead at Google DSC Galatasaray ( Aug 21 - Now )
+You can access my resume from <a href="">here</a>

 <br>